camunda-community-hub/bpmn-driven-testing/README.md

 ```

 ### Generate test code
-To generate the code for the selected test cases, a developer must run the **generator** goal of the [bpmn-driven-testing-maven-plugin](maven-plugin).
+To generate the code for the selected test cases, a developer must run the **generator** goal of the [bpmn-driven-testing-maven-plugin](maven-plugin) or the **generateTestCases** task of the [bpmn-driven-testing-gradle-plugin](gradle-plugin).

-The goal finds all *.bpmn files under `src/main/resources` and looks for BPMN processes with a `bpmndt:testCases` extension element.
+The goal (or task) finds all *.bpmn files under `src/main/resources` and looks for BPMN processes with a `bpmndt:testCases` extension element.
 Each test case will result in a [JUnit 5 extension](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/extension/Extension.html) - in this example: `generated.order_fulfillment.TC_Happy_Path`.

 ### Implement tests